4 rules for staying healthy (especially for freelancers)

 We all know pretty well how many hours’ sleep we need each night to stay happy, relaxed and functioning.
 My minimum is eight hours; yours may be seven, or nine.

 If we haven’t had enough sleep, our brain doesn’t work properly.
 We drop things, forget things, make mistakes.
 So, it’s important to always try to get the amount of beauty sleep we need.

 It’s also important to get some down time after work, so you can relax and be yourself instead of being a work-machine.
 Otherwise, you can end up working all the time and forget to live.
-For articles about how freelancers and home-based businesses can achieve good work-life balance, go to: here.

 This article is based on my own experiences and research into healthy lifestyles including diet and exercise.